top of page

 Al Shalliker - Biography

-In 2021 contemporary alt-folk songwriter Al Shalliker released the singles ‘Where All The Music Comes From’, ‘The Voyage’ and 'Hopeless Heart' all taken from his debut solo album, ‘Silver Linings’
+In 2021 contemporary singer-songwriter Al Shalliker released the singles ‘Where All The Music Comes From’, ‘The Voyage’ and 'Hopeless Heart' from his debut solo album, ‘Silver Linings’.

 Al Shalliker is a singer-songwriter and musician from the city of Plymouth in England.
-The lead songwriter for Plymouth band Watershed, who were prolific live performers nationwide over a period of more than 20 years, Al is now producing music as a solo artist.
-His debut album, ‘Silver Linings’, was released on 26th April 2021.
+The lead songwriter for Plymouth band Watershed, who were prolific live performers nationwide over a period of more than 20 years, Al now produces music as a solo artist.

 Watershed’s early music was heavily influenced by reggae and soul but there was always a significant diversity to Al’s songwriting, which gave the band their own distinctive sound.
 Watershed self-produced their debut album, ‘Moves’, in 1995, which enabled them to secure a record deal.
 The two albums that followed, ‘Strange Days and Dynamite’ (2002) and particularly ‘The Eyes of Eli Wallach’ (2006), saw the band gradually take on more of a folk-rock style, again marked by the ingenuity of Al’s songcraft.